prometheusresearch-archive/react-stylesheet/README.md

 })
 ```

-Now to toggle any particular variant you need to pass a component `variant`
+Now to toggle any particular variant you need to pass a component a specially
-prop:
+constructed `variant` prop:

 ```
 <Label variant={{important: true}} />